nogueiraantonio/dscpe-widget-property-editor/README.md

 ![Screen Capture](https://btcc.s3-eu-west-1.amazonaws.com/WidgetLab/ressources/WidgetTemplateDemoV3.gif)

-With this template we focused on having the best development experience possible compatible with the 3DDashboard infrastructure.
+With this template we focused on having the best possible development experience compatible with the 3DDashboard infrastructure.
 Hence we provide not only a code sample but a full development environment based on widgets & web development best practices.
 Using this environment has many advantages :

-- Ability do develop _outside_ the 3DDashboard
+- Ability do develop _outside_ of the 3DDashboard
-- Hot & Live Reload: as soon as you modify a file, the change is applied in your web browser without a single action (even if your 3DExperience Platform is on the cloud)
+- Hot & Live Reload: as soon as you modify a file, the change is applied in your web browser without a single action (even if your 3DEXPERIENCE Platform is on the cloud)
 - Compliance with the latest front-end technologies (it's time to forget jQuery!)
 - Ability to use browsers debugger even in "modules"